Logos and uniforms of the New York Jets: 1998–2018: Retro update

 This photo from 2011 shows the 1998–2018 Jets uniform, which was generally consistent during that time with some variations in tailoring and coloration.
 Note the shoulder inserts designed to simulate the 1963–77 striping pattern on the sleeves.

 The Jets added green pants and white socks (shown here in 2018) in 2002.

 Upon taking over as administrator and head coach in 1997, Bill Parcells took the initiative and began the process of re-forming the team's identity, which included redesigning the team's uniforms, logos and wordmarks for the 1998 season to effectively restore its classic AFL look.
-The team changed its primary uniform color from the bright kelly green to the darker hunter green, abandoned black as a trim color, and replaced the stylized "JETS" wordmark with a modified version of the 1965–77 logo, this one oval rather than football-shaped and with a somewhat "cleaner" appearance, with starker lines defining the lettering and football graphic.
+The team changed its primary uniform color from the bright kelly green to the darker hunter green, abandoned black as a trim color, and replaced the stylized "JETS" wordmark with a modified version of the 1965–77 logo, this one oval rather than football-shaped with starker lines defining the lettering and the miniature football having laces in the center instead of a "shine" on the upper half.
 The helmets reverted to white with two parallel green stripes down the center, the new primary logo decal on each side, and new green facemasks.
-The jerseys and pants also resembled the 1963–77 uniforms, with alternating shoulder stripes, opposite-colored sleeves and TV numerals, and two green parallel stripes from hip to knee on each side.
-The new primary logo was also added to the jersey front, by the player's left shoulder.
-The socks became solid green above the ankle, with no stripes.
+The jerseys and pants also resembled the 1963–77 uniforms, with alternating shoulder stripes, color-inverted sleeves and TV numerals, and two green parallel stripes on the pants seams.
+The block numerals and serif lettering were carried over from the previous set, and the new primary logo was also added to the jersey front, by the player's left shoulder.

 This uniform remained largely unchanged through 2018, save for some variations in coloration and shoulder/sleeve tailoring, and the occasional commemorative patch.
+The 1998 and 1999 jerseys (made by Starter and Nike, respectively) had full shoulder loops, but in 2000 Nike began truncating the shoulder stripes so that the top stripe no longer encircled the shoulder but rather arched over the top of it.
+This continued when Reebok took over league-wide in 2001; the shoulder stripes were moved up to appear vertical or near-vertical, increasing the inverted-color space on the sleeves.
+When Nike took over league-wide in 2012 the shoulder stripes were moved slightly downward to a more angled orientation, and the color green on the jersey fabric became muted and inconsistent.

 In 2002, the team introduced a set of green pants with two parallel white stripes on each side, along with white socks with green stripes resembling those used with the green pants from 1990–97.
 The green pants were worn occasionally with both the green and white jerseys through 2018.
 Although the white socks were meant to be worn with the green pants, the team tended to use them whenever the white jerseys were worn, with either green or white pants.